Anytime-Valid Quantum State Tomography via Confidence Sequences: Conventional Methods

 \subsection{Bayesian Quantum State Tomography}

 Like frequentist QST, Bayesian QST produces a point estimate of the underlying quantum state, but it also quantifies the uncertainty of this estimate via a credible set \cite{Blume_Kohout_2010}.
-To start, Bayesian QST requires the specification of a prior distribution $\pi_0(\rho)$ over quantum states.
-For pure states, a typical choice is given by the Haar measure, which is uniform over the unit sphere in Hilbert space, while for density matrices one can induce uniform distributions via partial tracing \cite{zyczkowski2001induced}.
+To start, Bayesian QST requires the specification of a prior distribution $\pi_0(\rho)$ over quantum states, such as the Haar measure.

 Given the available data $\{X_{t^{'}}\}_{t^{'}=1}^t$, at time $t$, the posterior distribution $\pi_{t}(\rho)$ can be evaluated recursively by updating the previous posterior distribution $\pi_{t-1}(\rho)$ with the new observation $X_t$ and the corresponding measurement probability $\mathbb{P}(X_t|\rho; \mathcal{M}_t)=\mathrm{tr}(\Pi_{X_t} \rho)$ as